jtophilip/bindingtutor/doc/BindingModels.rst

 We have included the binding ratio n as a parameter that can be set in our binding curve calculations.
 Following Ackman *et. al.*, we have defined n such that that binding ratio is n A : 1 tubulin dimer.
-The impact of n on the binding models can be seen below.
-Given that MT are polymeric, it is assumed that the binding ratio can be accounted for simply by changing the number of available MT binding sites for A.
+However, we have differed from Ackaman *et. al.* in how we include the binding ratio in our binding equations.
+While they change the number of available binding sites based on the binding ratio, we do not change the number of available sites.
+We account for the binding ratio only in the mass balance for microtubules.
+This formulation assumes that the number of available binding sites is the number of free dimers, regardless of how many dimers an individual A binds.

 This method will break down in an extreme boundary case where a single A binds so many tubulin dimers that a single MT polymer does not contain